bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 > * `1` can be passed in for the `channel_id` for generating tokens for use on the default Stencil storefront.
 > * To create a channel for a remote site, see [Create Channel](/api-reference/store-management/channels/channels/createchannel) in the API Reference.
 > * `allowed_cors_origins` array accepts only a single origin currently -- one token must be generated for each origin.
-> * `/storefront/api-token` endpoint requires the `Manage` `Storefront API Tokens` OAuth Scope.
-> * `storefront/api-token-customer-impersonation` endpoint requires the `Manage` `Storefront API Customer Impersonation Tokens` OAuth Scope.
 > * The `fetch` request `credentials` property must be set to `same-origin` (even when making request from a Stencil theme).

 ### Customer impersonation tokens

 It's also possible to generate tokens for use in server-to-server interactions with a trusted consumer using the [Create a customer impersonation token](/api-reference/storefront/graphql-api-tokens/customer-impersonation-token/createtokenwithcustomerimpersonation) endpoint.
+Consult the endpoint's documentation to determine what OAuth scopes it requires.

 ```http title="Example request: Create a customer impersonation token"
 POST https://api.bigcommerce.com/stores/{{STORE_HASH}}/v3/storefront/api-token-customer-impersonation